Camberwell: Rail

 Denmark Hill and Loughborough Junction railway stations serve Camberwell, whilst Peckham Rye and East Dulwich are both approximately 1 mi from Camberwell Green.
 These stations are all in London fare zone 2.
-London Overground, Southeastern, and Thameslink trains serve Denmark Hill.
+London Overground's Windrush line, Southeastern, and Thameslink trains serve Denmark Hill.
 There are regular rail services to various destinations across Central London.
 There are also direct rail links to destinations elsewhere in London and the South East from Denmark Hill.

-London Overground connects the area directly to Clapham and Battersea in the west, and Canada Water and Dalston east London.
+London Overground's Windrush line connects the area directly to Clapham and Battersea in the west, and Canada Water and Dalston east London.
 Thameslink trains carry passengers to Kentish Town in the north, whilst some peak-time services continue to destinations in Hertfordshire and Bedfordshire, such as Luton Airport.
 Eastbound Thameslink services travel towards Orpington or Sevenoaks, via Peckham, Catford, and Bromley, amongst other destinations.
 Southeastern trains eastbound serve destinations in South East London and Kent, including Peckham, Lewisham, Gravesend, and Dover.

 Loughborough Junction is on the Thameslink route between St Albans City and Sutton.
 This provides Camberwell with a direct link southbound to Herne Hill, Streatham, Tooting, Wimbledon, Mitcham, and Sutton, amongst other destinations in South London.
 Northbound services run through the City of London and St Pancras.
 Destinations north of St Pancras include Kentish Town and West Hampstead.
 A limited Southeastern service between Blackfriars and Kent runs through Loughborough Junction.

 Bus

 Camberwell is served by numerous London Bus routes.
-Routes through Camberwell typically run east-west between Vauxhall and Peckham, or north-south between Elephant & Castle and Brixton or Dulwich.
+Routes through Camberwell typically run east–west between Vauxhall and Peckham, or north–south between Elephant & Castle and Brixton or Dulwich.